tekknolagi/ddcg/post.md

 The generated code for the `IfStmt` example is slightly less impressive than for `AddExpr`.
-While it reduces the number of instructions and elides the `setcc` dance, there is still a bunch of jumping around.
+While it reduces the number of instructions and elides the `setcc` dance, there is still a bunch of unnecessary code.

 ```c++
 Stmt* stmt = new IfStmt(new LessThan(new IntLit(1), new IntLit(2)),